7 Module 6: Art in East Asia

 Yuan dynasty longquan ware (1279-1368).
 (Left to right) Vase with spotted glaze, ewer with cover, octagonal jar with images of the Eight Immortals of folk Daoism.
 Fired in large, high heat kilns.
 Recovered from a ship sunk between China and Japan.
 Displayed in the British Museum.
 (Photo by Mark Bender)

 Ming dynasty ceramic model of house complex.
 The small screen at right serves to ward off pernicious supernatural forces, the building on extreme left is a grain storehouse, and in between are reception halls and living quarters.
 Such models, made of clay, date back to the Han dynasty and were interred in burial chambers.
-(Photo courtesy of the Trustees of the British Museum, licensed under CC BY 4.0)
+(Photo courtesy of the Trustees of the British Museum, licensed under CC BY-NC-SA 4.0)

 Ming dynasty porcelain wine ewer; a female dancer in overglazes of red, turquoise and green and kinrande gilding.
 This technique of gilding ceramic surfaces later became very popular in Japan.
-(Photo and caption courtesy of the Trustees of the British Museum, licensed under CC BY 4.0)
+(Photo and caption courtesy of the Trustees of the British Museum, licensed under CC BY-NC-SA 4.0)

 During the Yuan Dynasty (1279-1368 CE), cobalt blue from Persia was used to decorate white porcelain, creating a style of blue and white ceramic that would reach its peak in the Ming dynasty.
 As each emperor came to power, styles and markings changed, many of which were faked in later centuries.
 Jingdezhen in Jiangxi was among the most famous of the kiln centers where pottery was made and fired.
 In the Qing dynasty (1644-1911), white porcelain decorated with five colors became popular, featuring images of birds, flowers, insects, natural features, and domestic scenes.
 Some porcelain was made specifically to suit foreign tastes.